zagg-protocol/zagg-core/README.md

 We added `sendrawtransactionzagg` in `src/rpc/rawtransaction.cpp` file to process transaction HEX coming from the `utxo` route.
 The HEX is decoded into transaction object and the presence of transaction hash is checked in the `mempool`.
 If it is not already present, then the transactoin is sent to `mempool` and gets broadcasted to the peers.
-The following is the function declaration of `sendrawtransactionzagg`
+The following is the function declaration of `SendRawTransactionZagg`

 ```
-static std::string sendrawtransactionzagg(const std::string& hex_tx)
+static std::string SendRawTransactionZagg(const std::string& hex_tx)
 {
    std::promise<void> promise;